raja-65/cycleGAN_on_cpu/README.md

 **Model Weights**
 ----------------

-* Trained model weights are available on the Hugging Face Hub: [link to your HF model]
+* Trained model weights are available on the Hugging Face Hub: [https://huggingface.co/Raja-65/cycleGAN_hubble]
 * Model weights can be downloaded and used for inference

 **License**